-The best SSD for gaming doesn't have to be a SATA-based drive, and with pricing between the two types of drives approaching parity, it's easier than ever to justify buying an NVMe SSD.
+The best SSD for gaming doesn't have to be a SATA-based drive, and with pricing between the two types of drives approaching parity, it's easier than ever to justify buying one of the best NVMe SSDs.
 To wit, Mushkin's new Helix-L SSDs are rated to run three times faster than the best performing SATA SSDs, and don't cost a ton more.

 "Mushkin fully embraces the adoption of PCIe NVMe SSD technology in gaming, professional, and embedded vertical market environments," said Brian Flood, director of product development at Mushkin.
 "We believe that with features like HMB, capacities up to 1TB and the aggressive price point of the Helix-L our customers in these market segments will find our Helix-L to be a very attractive offering."